dutu/b-tails/guide/install/tails_utilities.md

 [Tails Autostart](https://github.com/dutu/tails-autostart){:target="_blank" rel="noopener"} is a utility script that automatically starts scripts/applications on Tails bootup.

-This is facilitates Signal application to work.
+This facilitates Signal application to work.

 ### Install Tails Autostart
 {: .no_toc }